cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/starlingx.md

 ## **cloudify.nodes.starlingx.WRCP**

 This node represents a StarlingX System.
-A system can be a System Controller or a Subcloud.
+A system can be a System Controller, Standalone system, or a Subcloud.

 **Properties**

   * `use_external_resource`: Always true.
 This parameters indicates that the resource already exists.

   * `client_config`: A dictionary containing the following keys:
     * `auth_url`: The StarlingX system endpoint, including the protocol, IP, port, and path, e.g. `https://172.20.0.1:5000/v3`.
+IPv6 systems' auth urls, should be provided with the IP surrounded by square brackets, e.g. `https://[2001:0db8:85a3:0000:0000:8a2e:0370:7334]:5000/v3`.
     * `username`: The StarlingX username.
-    * `api_key`: The StarlingX passport.
+    * `api_key`: The StarlingX password.
     * `project_name`: The client project name, default: `admin`.
     * `user_domain_name`: The client user domain name, default: `Default`.
     * `project_domain_name`: The client project domain name, default: `Default`.